takshaktiwari/adash/README.md

 - `others`: (array) Other keys can also be specified via `name="others[input_name]"`.
 - `files`: (array) You can put files specified via `name="files[resume]"`.
 Url of the file will be saved to database and included in mail.
 - `redirect`: (string) Will be input type hidden and hold the url on which it will be redirected after submission.

+## Settings Management

+Most of the settings can be managed on the settings page.
+You can add your own custom settings, modify and delete but the default settings cannot be deleted.
+You can also see and manage the settings by the command line.

+- php artisan adash:settings: list all the settings with all the details.
+To search and list only specific setting, you can pass the option `--search=`
+- php artisan adash:settings {action}: possible values for the `action` argument is __create, update__ and __flush__. __create__ and __update__ argument do the same as the name specifies and __flush__ argument flushes the settings cache.